JeromeErasmus/vs-code-adf-preview/test-adf-features.md

 ## Testing Instructions

-1. Open this file in VS Code
+1. Open this file in VS Code or Cursor
 2. Click the "Open Preview" button in the editor toolbar (should appear for .md files)
 3. Test the completion features:
-   - Type `>` and see ADF panel completions
+   - Type `panel-info` and use Tab to expand the proper ADF panel snippet
-   - Type `info` and use the snippet
+   - Type `panel-warn` for warning panels
+   - Try legacy completions: type `info` for markdown-compatible panels
-   - Try other ADF-related snippets
+   - Test other panel types: `panel-success`, `panel-note`, `panel-error`
 4. Test template creation:
    - Open Command Palette (Cmd/Ctrl+Shift+P)
    - Run "ADF: Create from Template"
    - Select a template and fill in variables
+5. Test syntax highlighting:
+   - Both `~~~panel type=info` blocks and `> ℹ️ **Info:**` should be highlighted
+   - Check that different panel types get appropriate colors

 ## Expected Results